 When foster youth move out into their own apartment or into a dorm as they begin their transition out of foster care there is often a great need for support in tangible ways.

-• Provide needed furniture for their home such as a bed, chest of drawers, desk and chair.
+• Provide needed furniture for their home such as a chest of drawers, sofa, or desk and chair.

 • Household Cleaning Basket